rbowsley/lamplighthelp/source/24-4-0_Expense_Module:_Cost_data_linked_to_Staff_Management_Module..markdown

-# 22.4.0    Cost Data Linked to the Staff Management Module.
+# 22.4.0    Expense Module: Cost Data Linked to the Staff Management Module.

-> The Costing Module can be linked to the Staff Management Module to allow the {{staff}} cost connected to a {{work}} record to be calculated.
+> The Expense Module can be linked to the Staff Management Module to allow the {{staff}} cost connected to a {{work}} record to be calculated.
 It also limits who can authorise and pay expenses.

 **Calulating Staffing Costs**